laura3668/socialdata-laura.github.io/index.markdown

 #### Takeaway
 This analysis doesn’t claim causation, but it does show how people feel about their lives can be a meaningful factor of determining their actual health outcomes.
 In a time where longevity is often seen through economic or technological lenses, taking into account social metrics into global health strategies might give a more holistic, and perhaps also, a more effective path forward.

+For our interested reader, you can read more about the analysis behind this article on our [GitHub project](https://github.com/laura3668/02806_FinalProject).